csommerl/js120/lesson3/lesson3_notes.md

 ### Introduction

-An **object constructor** is a way to create objects in JavaScript that ...

-JavaScript treats a function as a **constructor function** when the function is called following the use of the `new` keyword and is not defined with an arrow function.
+JavaScript treats a function as a **constructor function**  or **object constructor** when the function is called following the use of the `new` keyword and is not defined with an arrow function.
 If the `new` keyword is not used, the function is treated as an ordinary object.

 ### Calling a Constructor Function